6 Ways We Use Our Own Contract Data at Ironclad

 Contract metadata keeps us on top of our rights and obligations

 After contracts are executed, they are stored in the Ironclad Repository with their associated metadata and links to all of the draft versions and negotiation history.
-With our contracts in an easily accessible, dynamic, and metadata-rich database, our team can deliver swift analysis and actionable insights, often without having to review a single page of the actual documents.
+With our contracts in an easily accessible and dynamic database, our team can deliver swift analysis and actionable insights, often without having to review a single page of the actual documents.

 Here’s just a handful of examples of metadata that helps us help the business run more efficiently: